Babel-ImageNet: Massively Multilingual Evaluation of Vision-and-Language Representations: Validating

-\textbf{Effect of number of classes on ZS-IC accuracy.} \bin{} is an incomplete translation of the 1k ImageNet classes (see \S\ref{sec:dataset}).
-Intuitively, classification tasks with fewer classes are easier and result in higher absolute performance for all models.
-We first analyze how the number of classes affects the ZS-IC performance on the English ImageNet-1K, for OpenAI CLIP models (B-32 and L-14).
-Figure \ref{fig:plot:less1k_analysis} summarizes the results.
-The task difficulty (i.e., ZS-IC performance) is a log-linear function of the number of classes: this makes intuitive sense -- moving from 50 to 100 classes increases the task difficulty much more than going from 900 to 950 classes.
+We perform two additional analyses that establish the validity of \bin{} as a benchmark: (1) how different number of classes affects performance and findings across languages and (2) how ZS-IC performance on \bin{} relates to multilingual image-text retrieval performance.
+We provide further analyses in the Appendix. \paragraph{Effect of number of classes on ZS-IC accuracy.} \bin{} is an incomplete translation of the ImageNet classes (see \S\ref{sec:dataset}).
+Intuitively, classification with fewer classes is easier and results in higher absolute performance for all models.
+Our analysis of how the number of classes affects the ZS-IC performance on the English ImageNet for OpenAI CLIP models (B-32 and L-14) confirms this.
+Figure \ref{fig:plot:less1k_analysis} shows that the task difficulty (i.e., ZS-IC performance) is log-linear in the number of classes: this makes intuitive sense -- moving from 50 to 100 classes increases the difficulty more than going from 900 to 950 classes.

-We next fix the number of classes to 100 for all \bin{} languages (except for languages with <100 classes, for which we make no changes) and report the performance in Table \ref{tbl:results:100classes} (for each language, we average the results over 5 different randomly selected subsets of 100 classes).\footnote{It is not possible to select the exact same set of classes across all \bin{} languages because only one ImageNet-1k class (\textit{bee}, Figure \ref{fig:dataset_illustration}) has BabelNet translations in all 92 XLM-R languages.} While in absolute terms the ZS-IC performance increases compared to full class sets (Table \ref{tbl:results:main}), and gaps between the language groups widen (especially between mid- and high-resource, and English to all three), our observations do not change: MCLIP (XLMR-L) still exhibits the best performance for low-resource languages, whereas OpenCLIP is the best for high-resource languages.
+We next fix the number of classes to 100 for all \bin{} languages (except for languages with $<$100 classes, for which we make no changes) and report the performance in Table \ref{tbl:results:100classes} (for each language, we average the results over 10 different randomly selected subsets of 100 classes).
+While in absolute terms the ZS-IC performance increases compared to full class sets (Table \ref{tbl:results:main}), and gaps between the language groups widen , our observations do not change: NLLB-SigLIP still exhibits the best performance for low-resource languages, whereas OpenCLIP and mSigLIP are still best for high-resource languages.
 This renders the (full) \bin{} a reliable benchmark for directly comparing multilingual VL models.